doylek1/ResGuides-NLTK/respitch.md

 This chapter is an introduction to computational textual analysis with the Natural Language Toolkit (NLTK).
 NLTK is a tool for Natural Language Processing (NLP).
 It uses the computer programming language [Python](https://www.python.org/) to analyze human languages.

 This chapter will explain and contextualize the terms introduced above.
-It will outline the applications of NLP for research and initiate the inexperienced with some research-themed, practical exercises to concertize the discussion and hopefully inspire applications in your own research.
+It will outline the applications of NLP for research and initiate the inexperienced with some research-themed, practical exercises to concretize the discussion and hopefully inspire applications in your own research.

 This chapter will proceed as follows:

 ###1.
 Context

-In this section will explain some of the basics of NLP and its applications for research.
+This section will explain some of the basics of NLP and its applications for research.

 ###2.
 Background